-MSTR (Strategy Inc.) — Retail Risk Report
+MSTR (Strategy Inc.) — Risk Report

 Scope: dependency analysis.
 This report analyzes Strategy as an upstream issuer for STRC, STRCx, and downstream-asset holders (apxUSD, apyUSD, sUSDat, etc.).
 It is NOT an equity investment analysis of MSTR common stock.
 No buy or sell guidance on MSTR is intended or implied.
 MSTR-vs-spot-ETF comparisons, convert-strike arithmetic, dividend-discount comparisons, and peer DAT analysis are out of scope.
 The score axes describe Strategy’s upstream solvency posture for downstream holders, not its attractiveness as an equity allocation.